 This hostel is the best overall hostel in Berlin and ideal for the backpacker with a mission – have a clean place to rest your head and connect with other travelers.

-Not only does this hostel continue to win awards for its customer service and cleanliness, but it’s right in the heart of the city.
+Not only does this hostel continue to win awards for its customer service and cleanliness, but it’s right in the heart of the city – Berlin Mitte.
 Enjoy many of the events they host and connect with other travelers.
 It definitely deserves the top spot on our best hostels in Berlin list!